proxmox/proxmox-backup/docs/administration-guide.rst

 When doing deduplication, there are different strategies to get optimal results in terms of performance and/or deduplication rates.
-Depending on the type of data, one can split data into *fixed* or *variable* sized chunks.
+Depending on the type of data, it can be split into *fixed* or *variable* sized chunks.

-Fixed sized chunking needs almost no CPU performance, and is used to backup virtual machine images.
+Fixed sized chunking requires minimal CPU power, and is used to backup virtual machine images.

 Variable sized chunking needs more CPU power, but is essential to get good deduplication rates for file archives.

-The backup server supports both strategies.
+The Proxmox Backup Server supports both strategies.

 File Archives: ``<name>.pxar``